 The University utilizes mandatory assessment of its students who continue to exhibit behavior and conduct which either violates the Student Code of Citizenship, or suggests serious concerns about the health and safety of the student or others.
-Mandatory assessment can be part of the community standards process or implemented by the Vice President for Enrollment and Student Experience, or designee upon receiving valid multiple statements of concern from faculty and/or staff.
+Mandatory assessment can be part of the community standards process or implemented by the Senior Vice President of Enrollment Management and Student Affairs, or designee upon receiving valid multiple statements of concern from faculty and/or staff.

-The Vice President for Enrollment and Student Experience, or designee shall consult with the appropriate personnel who can provide insight and advice before a decision is made to pursue a mandatory assessment.
-The Vice President for Enrollment and Student Experience, or designee will inform the student of the mandatory assessment and arrange for it to take place as soon as possible.
-All requirements and expectations associated with the mandatory assessment will be explained to the student by the appropriate administrator from the Vice President for Enrollment and Student Experience office.
+The Senior Vice President of Enrollment Management and Student Affairs, or designee shall consult with the appropriate personnel who can provide insight and advice before a decision is made to pursue a mandatory assessment.
+The Senior Vice President of Enrollment Management and Student Affairs assessment and arrange for it to take place as soon as possible.
+All requirements and expectations associated with the mandatory assessment will be explained to the student by the appropriate administrator from the Senior Vice President for Enrollment Management and Student Affairs office.
+Senior Vice President of Enrollment Management and Student Affairs